Harold Wellman

-Harold William Wellman (25 March 1909 – 28 April 1999) was an English-born New Zealand geologist known for his work on plate tectonics.
+Harold William Wellman (25 March 1909 – 28 April 1999) was a New Zealand geologist known for his work on plate tectonics.
 He is notable for his discovery of South Island's Alpine Fault.
 Wellman became a Fellow of the Royal Society of New Zealand in 1954, and was awarded the Hector Memorial Medal and Prize in 1957 and the McKay Hammer Award in 1959.

 Life and career

 Harold Wellman was born in Devonport, England, to Evan Edward Wellman, an engineer in the Royal Navy, and May Kinglake Hoare.
-In 1927 his father was deployed at Devonport, Auckland, New Zealand for three years and the family moved to New Zealand.
+In 1927, his father was deployed at Devonport, Auckland, New Zealand for three years and the family moved to New Zealand.
 Harold Wellman first worked as a surveyor, but was soon forced to become a gold prospector on the West Coast due to the lack of work available during the depression.

-In the mid-1930s Wellman began his geological study while working in mineral exploration for the Department of Scientific and Industrial Research.
+In the mid-1930s, Wellman began his geological study while working in mineral exploration for the Department of Scientific and Industrial Research.
 He initially studied at Canterbury University, later moving to Victoria University where he completed his Bachelor of Science (1939) and Master of Science (1941).
 That same year he married Joan Evelyn Butler in Dunedin, with whom he had three children.